Grading System and Policies

 Grade Appeal Process

-This policy applies to both undergraduate and graduate students in the School of Professional and Continuing Studies.
+This policy applies to both undergraduate and graduate courses in the School of Professional and Continuing Studies.

 Complete the Grade Appeal Form